 Among Shatner’s post-Trek projects in the 1970s was a recurring gig as a square on Hollywood Squares as well as a sister program for kids, Storybook Squares (1976), where actors assumed roles in order to play the game.
 On the latter, he appeared in character as Captain Kirk.
 Charo portrayed Lady Godiva; Roddy McDowall appeared as Sherlock Holmes.

-27. William Shatner did some stand-up comedy—including once in character as Captain Kirk.
+27. Shatner did some stand-up comedy—including once in character as Captain Kirk.

 Shatner also made one appearance in character as Captain Kirk during a stand-up comedy booking in the 1970s.
 His idea was that Kirk fancied himself a comedian and that the humor would come from the jokes being purposely bland.
 The audience didn’t grasp the meta humor and the performance was met with resounding silence.

-28. The fame garnered from Star Trek netted William Shatner an offer to record an album.
+28. The fame garnered from Star Trek netted Shatner an offer to record an album.